Leg slip

 Leg slip is the position on the field behind the wicket on the right-handed batsman’s leg side directly opposite the slip position.

-1. Leg slip is primarily a catch position, but few batsmen get into this zone.
-In this regard, a number of teams do not resort to defending this position at all, not to mention the presence of two field players there.
+1. The leg slip position is mainly used for catching, although very few batters are able to get into this zone.
+Taking this into consideration, a lot of teams do not even bother to defend this position at all.
+This is not even taking into account the fact that there are two field players there.

-It is also worth noting that the use of this strategy is quite risky, so it is used as a last resort.
+Furthermore, it is important to point out that the use of this tactic is highly dangerous, which is why it is utilized as a last option.

-The fielders who will be placed in this position must have agility and coordination.
-The required skill set is similar to what is required from players in the normal slip and gully positions.
+Athleticism and coordination are two qualities that are required of the fielders who will be positioned in this role.
+Players in the usual slip and gully positions are expected to possess a skill level that is comparable to what is needed of them in this position.
 The position on the field is quite static, so the chance of catching a random ball is low.

 Nisha Bhavani